 Week 3 (Mid Dec)

-- Send off cards within enough time to ensure they get there before Xmas day
+- Send off cards with enough time to ensure they get there before Xmas day

 - Finalize Christmas day menu